Hebrews

 hJ diaqhkh (h) "the covenant" - the agreement.
 Probably the "first covenant", cf. 10:1ff, but possibly the agreement to write the law upon our hearts for the forgiveness of sins.
 "When the time comes I will make an agreement with them", CEV.

-proV autouV "with them" - Replaces "with the house of Israel" found in the original text.
+proV + acc. "with [them]" - Expressing association; "with, in company with."
+Replaces "with the house of Israel" found in the original text.
 The writer is again editorializing the text to make his point.
 Here, the new covenant applies not just to Israel.

 didouV (didwmi) pres. part.
 "I will put [my laws]" - putting.
 Attendant circumstance participle expressing action accompanying the verb "I will write", "I will put .... and I will write.
 The whole clause is in apposition with "this", "the covenant I will make ... is this, namely that I will put ...."
 "I will set my laws upon their hearts", Moffatt.

-nomouV (oV) "laws" - Although a contentious issue, it is possible that the law written on the heart is most likely the obedience of Christ, which obedience enables "their sins and lawless acts" to be "remembered no more."
-Along with this, possibly even instead of it, It can be argued that Christ's obedience, the model of love, in the power of the indwelling Spirit, serves to shape obedience in the believer.
+nomouV (oV) "laws" - Although a contentious issue, it is possible that the law written on the heart is the obedience of Christ, which obedience enables "their sins and lawless acts" to be "remembered no more."
+Along with our vicarious participation in the faithfulness of Christ, that faithfulness, in the power of the indwelling Spirit, serves to shape obedience in the believer.
 "Jeremiah's prophecy, not only involved the implanting of God's laws, together with the will and power to carry them out, in the hearts of His people; it also conveyed the assurance that their past sins and iniquities would be eternally blotted out from God's record, never to be brought up in evidence against them", Bruce.
-Certainly for Hebrews, the blessing of v17 is achieved by means of Christ's fulfilment of the law, which fulfilment Christ writes within our being to cover sin.
+Certainly for Hebrews, the blessing of v17 is achieved by means of Christ's fulfillment of the law, which fulfilment Christ writes within our being to cover sin.

 v17

-"Then he adds" - Added for meaning, although not necessary, cf. NJB.
-"And then he goes on to say", Barclay.
+kai "Then he adds" - and.
+Adjunctive, "also"; "and then he goes on to say", Barclay.

 twn anomiwn (a) "lawless acts" - iniquities.
 Emphasizing what God will remember no more.